- What is Google Drive backup?

 Note: You can also use Google Takeout to transfer files from one Google Drive to another.

-What is Google Drive Backup and Sync client?
+5.1.
+What is Google Drive for desktop?

 - Double-sided backup: You can not only save your cloud data on your desktop but also customize it to automatically save your desktop data on the cloud, making it available from any device.
+(For this, you need to navigate to “My Laptop” in step 4.)

 - If the system crashes or if there is a malware attack, the backup is lost forever.

-6) How to back up Google Drive using Google Takeout
+6. How to back up Google Drive using Google Takeout

 Step 1: Log in to Google Takeout using your Google credentials.